What is secrets management?

 • SSH (Secure Shell) keys

-Secrets management is a cybersecurity best practice for consistently enforcing security policies for non-human authentication credentials—ensuring that only authenticated and authorized entities can access resources.
+Secrets management is a cybersecurity best practice for consistently enforcing security policies for non-human authentication credentials—ensuring that only authenticated and authorized entities can access resources containing confidential data and highly sensitive apps and systems.
+With a secrets management tool, organizations have visibility into where secrets are, who can access them and how they are used.

 However, a technical tool can only do so much!
-Couple your use of a secrets management tool with the following best practices:
+In addition to implementing a secrets manager, organizations should also follow secrets management best practices.

 After centralizing and securing your secrets with a secrets management solution, the next step is to ensure that only authorized people and systems can access them.
-This is accomplished through role-based access control (RBAC) combined with privileged access management (PAM) and least-privilege access.
+This is accomplished through Role-Based Access Control (RBAC).
+RBAC defines roles and permissions based on a user’s job function within the organization to restrict system access to authorized users.
+RBAC helps prevent unauthorized users from accessing secrets.

-An identifier is how an identity management system or other entity refers to a digital identity.
+An identifier is how an Identity Access Management (IAM) system or other entity refers to a digital identity.
 Usernames and email addresses are common examples of identifiers.
 Identifiers are often shared freely within and even outside of an organization.
+They are used to grant general access to the organization’s resources and systems.

 English (US) Call Us